ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

       Can be skipped or not set then weights will be based purely on model performance (this is mutually exclusive with ``performance_contributions`` being skipped or not set).
     * ``combine_ensemble_members``: set to true if ensemble members of the same model should be combined during the processing
       (leads to identical weights for all ensemble members of the same model).
 Recommended if running with many (>10) ensemble members per model.
+If set to false, the model independence weighting will still (partly) account for the (very high) dependence between members of the same model.
+The success of this will depend on the case and the selected parameters.
+      See `Merrifield et al. (2020) <https://doi.org/10.5194/esd-11-807-2020>`_ for an in-depth discussion.
     * ``obs_data``: list of project names to specify which are the the observational data.
 The rest is assumed to be model data.

   *Required settings for variables*
-    * This script takes multiple variables as input as long as they're available for all models
+  This script takes multiple variables as input as long as they're available for all models
     * ``start_year``: provide the period for which to compute performance and independence.
     * ``end_year``: provide the period for which to compute performance and independence.
     * ``mip``: typically Amon
-    * ``preprocessor``: e.g. climwip_summer_mean
+    * ``preprocessor``: e.g., climatological_mean
-    * ``additional_datasets``: provide a list of model data for performance calculation.
+    * ``additional_datasets``: this should be ``*obs_data`` and is only needed for variables used in ``performance_contributions``.

   *Required settings for preprocessor*
-    * Different combinations of preprocessor functions can be used, but the end result should always be aggregated over the time dimension, i.e. the input for the diagnostic script should be 2d (lat/lon).
+  Different combinations of preprocessor functions can be used, but the end result should always be aggregated over the time
+      dimension, i.e. the input for the diagnostic script should be 2d (lat/lon).

   *Optional settings for preprocessor*
     * ``extract_region`` or ``extract_shape`` can be used to crop the input data.
     * ``extract_season`` can be used to focus on a single season.
-    * different climate statistics can be used to calculate mean or (detrended) std_dev.
+    * different climate statistics can be used to calculate mean, (detrended) std_dev, or trend.

 2. Script ``weighted_temperature_graph.py``